mehulgit/MakerDAOSaiContractAudit/audit/code-review/dappsys/chief-a06b5e4.md

         owner = 0;
     }

-    // BK Ok - Anyone can execute this function, but it will throw function setOwner(address owner_) public {
+    // BK Ok - Anyone can execute this function, but it will throw. i.e. disabled function setOwner(address owner_) public {
         // BK Ok
         owner_;